kaymen99/DecentralAirbnb/README.md

 </ul>
 <h4>ChainLink price feed:</h4>

-As ETH or MATIC is a volatile currencies, the user need to set the renting price in $ and this price is converted using chainlink price feeds when a user is excuting the booking transaction.
+As ETH or MATIC are both volatile currencies, the user need to set the renting price in $ and this price is converted using chainlink price feeds when a user is excuting the booking transaction.

 ### User interface